alesplat/Harmonic-Ward-s-method/README.md

 This repository contains the code of the experimental work for my thesis in Data Science

 The file uploaded are:
-- Dataset (.csv)
+- Dataset (2019 Ironman World Championship Results.csv)
 - Code in R language
+- Thesis (.pdf)